edgio-docs/edgio-docs/guides/routing.md

 })
 ```

-**When matching for caching purposes, the body content will be used as a cache key.**
+Note that when the `graphqlOperation` function is used, the HTTP request body will automatically be included in the cache key.

+The `graphqlOperation` function is provided to simplify matching of common GraphQL scenarios.
+For complex GraphQL matching (such as authenticated data), you can use the generic [Body Matching for POST requests](#section_body_matching_for_post_requests) feature.

-A guide on implementing GraphQL routing can be found [here](/guides/graphql).
+A guide on implementing GraphQL routing in your project can be found [here](/guides/graphql).

 ## Handling Requests